ProOmnes/.github/profile/README.md

 ## Welcome to ProOmnes! 👋
-This is an open source organization which provides currently many plugins for Minecraft servers.
+This is an open source organization that currently provides many plugins for Minecraft servers.

 <!--